food_scientist_using_checklist

 • Difficult to accelerate

-Of course, an experienced toll processor has been achieving tough particle specifications for years and has already acquired not only the equipment, but also the expertise needed to optimize its use and achieve the best possible outcome.
+Of course, an experienced toll processor has been achieving tough particle specifications for years.
+They’ve already acquired the equipment and the expertise needed to optimize its use and achieve the best possible outcomes.

 • What is the particle size of the feed material?